 Max Brown Australian Son

 Whether he was healthy enough to sit in judgment is contention enough, however Redmond Barry was also the judge whom two years earlier sentenced Ned’s mother Ellen to three years’ hard labour, while William Skillion and Ned’s neighbour William Williamson got six years’ for their alleged involvement in the Fitzpatrick incident.
-Barry at the time also remarked that that Ned been present he would have sent him off to prison.
-Whatever happened to due process?
+It was reported that during sentencing Barry had remarked that that Ned been present he would have sent him off to prison.
+If this is indeed true then whatever happened to due process?
 You begin to wonder just how much Redmond Barry’s’ comments stirred Ned and Dan into action when news of the trial finally reached them at Bullock Creek.

 In the words of Manning Clarke, Barry was one of the establishment whom ‘clothed their sadism towards the common people in the panoply of the law’.